Redeemer Lutheran Church Family Life Cener

 In December 2016, Pastor David Gadbaw, who had served as Senior Pastor since June 2007, retired, and in January 2017, Associate Pastor John Easterling accepted the call to Senior Pastor and was installed.

 In August 2017 Pastor Thomas Presley accepted the call to Redeemer after graduation from the Ft.
-Wayne Seminary and was ordained and installed in September of 2017.
+Wayne Seminary and was ordained and installed as Associate Pastor in September of 2017.